l4rzy/biru/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### NSFW warning

-A part of this project promotes some NSFW contents, you've been warned.
-Support for other manga providers has been considered, but for now only [NHentai](https://nhentai.net) is supported.

-### But wait, what does `biru` mean?

-Originally, I came up with `kuchibiru` (唇), which means `lips` in Japanese, but I intentionally dropped the kuchi (口) part, because this is hentai 🤫

 ### Dependencies